Brand Storytelling

 When you're choosing between two functionally similar products, your brain isn't running a cost-benefit analysis.
 It's asking, "Which one makes me feel better about myself?"

-Why Stories Stick in Our Memory
+Why Stories Stick

 Stories create multiple types of connections: